Appsilon/mbaza/README.md

 ### Packaging for production

 `yarn package` packages the app for install.
 We run it with GitHub actions and store artifacts, so you can simply download an artifact from there.
+Model packaging: run `./release_model_linux_x86_64.sh` to build a zipped package containing the model.
+Please make sure that you are doing this in the environment that has all the dependencies installed. (`pip install -r models/serengeti/requirements.txt`)

 ## License